 1. You can get some real work done.
-I recommend off-season sojourns to anyone trying to write a book, mastermind a career change, develop a marketing plan or complete any big project that requires only a laptop, sustained concentration, and the creativity borne from solitude and the pounding of the ocean outside your door.
+Off-season sojourns are perfect for anyone trying to write a book, mastermind a career change, develop a marketing plan or complete any big project that requires only a laptop, sustained concentration, and the creativity borne from solitude and the pounding of the ocean outside your door.

 2. Off-season, the expat population is not diluted by hordes of snowbirds so you can easily meet permanent residents who know the names of the best doctors, dentists and other professionals whose services you may want to utilize someday.

 3. You stand out off-season.
 Fewer tourists mean that locals are more likely to register your presence as an individual and take time to talk to you.
 They will respect the fact that you like Mexico and their city all the time, not just during the months that are easy to like.

 4. Many resident expats have full dance cards in high season when their snowbird friends visit.
 Off-season their schedules are more open and friendships can be built more quickly.

 5. You can review how a prospective retirement spot will look off-season.

 I know how important this is.
 Now and then people ask me if I’d ever retire to my place in West Virginia, a ski and golf resort.
 Having been there off-season to do repairs, I know during what months it’s a creepy ghost town.
 If you ever want to retire to the place you’ve only vacationed at, you need to experience it off-season before you commit to full time residence.

 Women young and old still carry use them, including me.